janat-t/bootcamp-discord-bot/README.md

    }
    ```

 2. Install `MongoDB` locally or create a database on MongoDB Atlas.
-You can install MongoDB easily with docker by running following command
+You can easily run MongoDB with docker by running following command
    ```
    docker run -dp 27015:27017 --name mymongo mongo:latest
    ```